.

 Slant six performance issues and suggestions (Paul Clark)

 Upgrading to a 'super six' intake, with a 2bbl carb, should give better performance and gas mileage.
-(Dan Stern:) It was released for marine/export only in 1967, and was found in North American cars and trucks starting with its 1976 release on the "Super Six" Volare/Aspen.
+(Dan Stern:) It was released for marine/export only in 1967, and was found in North American cars and trucks starting with its release on the "Super Six" Volare/Aspen.

-It's best to get both the intake and exhaust manifold together, as it's a headache separating these and putting them together again; also the throttle linkage is different, so be sure to get everything between the gas pedal and the cylinder head.
+Get both the intake and exhaust manifold together, as it's a headache separating these and putting them together again; also the throttle linkage is different, so be sure to get everything between the gas pedal and the cylinder head.
 The Carter BBD is a good 2-bbl carb, easy to rebuild and tune, and will give great performance.
 This is also how to spot the super six; the air horn is bigger than a 1bbl, so the old air cleaner won't fit.
 If you're not sure what it looks like, go pop the hood on any 2bbl V8 mopar, where it's the standard item.
 (The carburetor was somewhat different from the one used on V8s).

 If it's performance you're after, another thing you should seriously consider is swapping the rear end to a shorter ratio- 3.23 was standard, though 2.79 was an option for highway mileage (unlikely with a 170) and 3.55 was an option for performance.
 Both these two are not uncommon in the 7 1/4" rear ends which are standard behind /6 cars.
 My 1965 B'cuda had a 3.55 rear end, and while the tradeoff is a lower top speed, the reason it was used was to leverage the slant six's torque.
 It's amazing how many people think right away of hot rodding their engines when a rear end ratio swap will make such a greater effect on their seat-of-the-pants power.